kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 ' manual vs automatic, when to use what
 ' automatic - client receives everything, might be overloaded if there are many messages, messages may be lost ' see https://www.rabbitmq.com/consumers.html and https://www.rabbitmq.com/confirms.html

-//TODO show what happens when autoAck is true and we try to ACK

 ***